elanatframework/Code_behind/doc/new_features_on_new_versions.md

 **New features:**
 - Adding manual cache class
+- Improving the source code of CodeBehind classes

 **Problems that were solved:**
 - Resolving the problem of detecting `else` after `else if` in Razor syntax